ozyurtf/cpu-scheduler/README.md

 Free: 2
 ```

-Now, this state is **unsafe** because the system cannot guarantee that all processes will finish unlike a **safe** state.
+Once that happens, this state becomes **unsafe** because the system cannot guarantee that all processes will finish from here unlike a **safe** state.
 Because at this step, we can give the available 2 resources only to process B,

 ```
 A | 3 | 9